djiboutian-axolotl/djiboutian-axolotl.github.io/_posts/2021-11-19-back-to-running.markdown

 ## Other running experiments

 One interesting thing I've been trying recently is what I call "relaxed breathing running".
 I learned about it, of all places, in a [GQ article](https://www.gq.com/story/why-you-should-run-marathon) about some 3:45 marathon runner.
-The thesis of the article is inherently flawed: reject the idea that anyone should run a marathon.
+The thesis of the article is inherently flawed: I reject the idea that anyone should run a marathon.
 There are much healthier, much more fulfilling athletic commitments with far lower injury rates.
 I am a pretty good runner, but I have yet to run a marathon.
 My longest run, I think, is 15 miles, even though my longest week is 65 miles (which I did without eating or drinking -- the thirst and hunger always kick in around mile 12).

 Despite this criticism of the article, one part caught my eye: it recommended limiting breathing to a breath in every 3 strides, and a breath out every 3 strides.
 (At my cadence, this is around 30 breaths in per minute).
 Initially, this seemed impossible.
 Then, though, I tried it.
 I ran 6 miles, with the final 4 miles performed under this "breath per 3 strides" strategy -- and I was able to do it!
 Moreover, I dropped my pace throughout the run, with my last two miles clocking in between 6:20 and 6:25.
 So I guess I covered a mile in approximately 180-190 breaths!